psfoley/openfl/docs/running_the_federation.docker.rst

    $ make run_col_container col_name=col_0

-2. Now run the collaborator Python script to start the collaborator.
+2. Now run the collaborator fx command to start the collaborator.

 .. code-block:: console

-   $ python3 run_collaborator_from_flplan.py -p keras_cnn_mnist_2.yaml -col col_0
+   $ fx service start-col -p plans/keras_cnn_mnist_2.yaml -n col_0 -d plans/defaults/data_tf_mnist.yaml

 3. Repeat this for each collaborator in the federation.
 Once all collaborators have joined, the aggregator will start and